Would You Rather Be Long or Short S&P 500 Volatility at the Moment?

 Would You Rather Be Long or Short S&P 500 Volatility at the Moment?
 73% of JPM clients prefer to be long S&P 500 volatility right now.
 Image: J.P.
 Morgan

-Average Probability S&P 500 Volatility Regime The probability of a low volatility regime has decreased.
+Average Probability S&P 500 Volatility Regime The probability of a high S&P 500 volatility regime has increased, suggesting that elevated volatility could persist throughout 2025.
 Image: Goldman Sachs Global Investment Research

 Implied Volatility (VIX) and Realized S&P 500 Volatility (1-Month) According to Goldman Sachs, the volatility risk premium will return toward 2021’s highs in the coming weeks.
 Image: Goldman Sachs Global Investment Research